 Steelhead in the 20-pound or larger range are common in this river, and just about every style of angling will bring in the big ones.
 The best time to fish the area is August to November for the summer run steelhead and again in February and March.
 Some of the tributaries will fish well all winter as some stay relatively ice-free.

 Steelhead will enter the rivers in the summer, fall, winter, and spring months.

 The Skeena River is also known for record-breaking Chinook salmon with 3o to 50-pounders not uncommon.

 Chinooks over 100 pounds entering this river have been reported.

-Tributaries of the Skeena River include Babine, Kalum, Kispiox, Bulkley, and Copper rivers.
+Tributaries of the Skeena River include Babine, Kalum, Kispiox, Bulkley, and Copper River.
 All great steelhead rivers themselves and some are classified waters with special regulations designed to maintain the great fishery.
 Some are large enough for drift boat trips.

 Most rivers will get excellent runs of summer run steelhead, the Bulkley River for example, is rated as excellent for dry flies in early fall.
-Winter run fish are also available.
+Winter-run fish are also available.

 All methods of fishing work in this area and there are a few lodges on the Skeena watershed and tributaries.

-Access to this area is relatively easy with direct flights to the cities of Terrace and Smithers that take about 90 minutes from Vancouver airport, or about a 16.5 -hour drive from Vancouver city.
+Access to this area is relatively easy with direct flights to the cities of Terrace and Smithers that take about 90 minutes from Vancouver airport, or about a 16.5 -hour drive from Vancouver City.